For macOS Ventura

 Restoring a lost file

-It’s happened to all of us at some point, you’re looking for a file that’s just not there.
+It’s happened to all of us at one time or another, you’re looking for a file that’s just not there.
 You know it was there at some point, but may have been accidentally deleted.
 Use Time Machine to go back in time to retrieve the file.
 To do this:

 - In Finder, navigate to the folder where the file was located.
 If you don’t know, press Command-Option-Space to open the full search window and search for the file there.